GramAddict/bot/README.md

 ### Features in progress
 - [x] Follow private accounts
 - [x] Filter by followers/followings count, ratio, business/non-business
+- [x] Screen-sleep for turning on and off your phone screen
 - [ ] Randomize the single click for a better human-like behaviour
 - [ ] Add random actions to behave more like a human (watch your own feed, stories, etc.)
 - [ ] Interaction by hashtags